 So now, that you know about hookups, you may want to weigh in on the pros and cons.

-We have elaborated more about this in another post on the possible good bits about hookups.
+We have elaborated more about this in another post on the possible good and bad of hookups.

 This includes opening conversations about sex and being able to explore while finding your sexual identity.